 - List at leases 4 benefits of mindfulness meditation that are useful in health care;

-- Describe to clients the positive effects of deepening their quality of concentration to reduce stress and improve well-being;
+- Describe to clients the positive effects of deepening one’s quality of concentration in connection to reduced stress and improved well-being;

 - Describe to clients ways to identify and ease mental and physical compulsions by developing kind, open, and non-judging attention;

 - Incorporate practices with clients to identify and establish a greater balance of compassion for oneself and others;

 - Incorporate skills to work more effectively with stress, and be able to share these skills with clients;

 - Utilize non-judgmental, moment to moment awareness of the relationship between the body and mind, in ways that may be shared with clients;

 - Incorporate mindfulness meditation skills with clients to improve their sense of well-being and personal life control;

 - Incorporate mindfulness of breath practices to develop present moment awareness, and to calm the mind in preparation for, and when working with clients;

 - Utilize a variety of qigong movements in preparation for clients or patients in ways that may reduce stress and improve patient care.